 1. Remove Windows 8 Logon Password

 As you know nicely, window 8 requires user name and password of Microsoft account for logging in.
-While windows 8 users can also add a local account instead of Microsoft account in order to access windows 8.
+While Windows 8 users can also add a local account instead of Microsoft account in order to access windows 8.
 The local account of windows 8 is accessed through user defined password.

 If you wish to get rid of the windows 8 log on password so that your system will start directly without appearing password prompt.
 In this condition, you can check out a simple method like how to login windows 8 without password.

-2. Enable Hibernate Option in windows 8
+2. Enable Hibernate Option in Windows 8

 Windows 8 supports accurate boot time in order to load the windows speedily.
 In some cases, with the purpose to save the power bill, you like to use the Hibernate feature.
 This feature suspends your current session with all the running programs and apps but your windows 8 system will be almost power off.
 Then all information is kept in the RAM that will be saved to the hard disk and it will not be deleted until the hard disk will be given power.

 Remember that according to installed RAM capacity, Hibernate option will take up space on your hard disk.
-For instance, if you have installed 4 GB RAM on your hard disk, you will be get 4 GB missing.
+For instance, if you have installed 4 GB RAM on your hard disk, you will get 4 GB missing.

 3. Boot Windows 8 Directly to Desktop

 If you are running Windows 8 based computer or laptop then you don’t not need of start screen.
-Because, windows 8 modern start screen has been designed especially for touch support.
-In some cases, windows 8 tablet users also want to skip the start screen and go directly to the desktop.
+Because windows 8 modern start screen has been designed especially for touch support.
+In some cases, Windows 8 tablet users also want to skip the start screen and go directly to the desktop.

-There are several apps which helps you to boot windows 8 directly to the desktop when you load your windows 8.
+There are several apps which help you to boot windows 8 directly to the desktop when you load your windows 8.
 Then you don’t need to view the default start screen whenever you start your computer.
 To make this process simple, some third party apps are available on the web or follow these steps carefully.

 4. Add your most used folders to the Jump List

 In Windows 8, you can add most used folders or browser icon or shortcut of utilities tool to the jump list.
-Adding items to the Windows 8 Jump List is extremely easy method.
-It will let users to access folders directly that is tough to reach.
+Adding items to the Windows 8 Jump List is an extremely easy method.
+It will let users access folders directly that is tough to reach.
 To add items to the jump list in windows 8.

 - Right-click on the File Explorer icon from the taskbar.

 - Next, you will get a list of all the recent folders accessed.
-If you wish to pin a definite folder in that list with purpose to access directly from jump list.
+If you wish to pin a definite folder in that list with a purpose to access directly from jump list.

 - Now drag-and-drop it on the File Explorer icon.
 You will get a message that will prompt you about the folder being pinned to that list.

 Also, there is an extra list that you can access which offers numerous utilities.
 Move your cursor to the lower left corner on your windows 8 screen and right click on it.
 Then you will get a list of utilities and its locality in order to access speedily and easily.
-In addition this list can be checked out using the keyboard shortcut (Windows Key + X).
+In addition, this list can be checked out using the keyboard shortcut (Windows Key + X).